 While cats are stereotypically aloof and independent, there are quite a few cats that act like dogs.
 These cats may follow you around the house and readily learn tricks like dogs.
 Many even enjoy walking on a leash and performing similar tricks as canines.
 They may also do things like follow their people around and meow for attention.

 Different cat breeds are more prone to these behaviors than others.
 Much of behavior is genetic, though socialization and personalities can make a difference.
 Each cat is different, with some showing more dog-like behaviors than others.

-Surprisingly, there are actually many breeds of cat that act more like dogs than the stereotypical cat.
-We’ll look at some of the most common breeds that act like cats.
+Surprisingly, there are actually many breeds of cats that act more like dogs than the stereotypical cat.
+Let’s look at 11 of the most common ones.

 The 11 Cat Breeds That Act Like Dogs

 The Abyssinian is a unique breed of cat with a distinctive spotted tabby coat.
 This breed is from Abyssinia, which is now known as Ethiopia, hence the cat’s name.
 This is likely an ancient breed, as scientists have found mummified Abyssinian cats in Ancient Egyptian tombs.
 They are one of the most popular breeds worldwide, likely due to their ancient age.
 They’ve had a lot of time to raise their population!

 They are relatively long and lean, though not necessarily as lean as a Siamese.
 Usually, they are described as active and curious, which also means that they tend to get into things.
 They like to play and run around, which is one reason that they are often considered “dog-like.”
 They will even play fetch and learn tricks.
 They love their people and crave interaction and affection—and they aren’t shy about it.